3D Photo Scans

 Description

-This is not a single project but a collection of experiments with ways of turning photos into 3D models.
+This is a collection of experiments with ways of turning photos into 3D models.
 I like photography because it is a way to preserve and share a slice of time that could otherwise get lost.
 However usually a photograph is just a flat, 2D representation of the 3D world and a whole dimension gets lost in the process.

 I wanted to preserve objects from the real world and bring them into a virtual one, where they can be cloned, manipulated and used in many ways.